Company formation : the extractable overview

 Don’t go it alone: Serka Law’s experienced lawyers are here to guide you every step of the way.
 Ensure registration of a company is smooth, compliant, and sets you on the path to success.

-Company Formation Procedures in Turkey
+Company Formation Procedures

 - Name Search: The first step is conducting a name search to ensure the availability and uniqueness of your company name.
 This search can be done through the Central Registration System (MERSIS).